OutSystems/docs-product/src/integration-with-systems/artificial-intelligence/chatbot/guide-azure-services.md

     ![Screenshot of the Azure portal showing the configuration page for a new Direct Line channel in a Web App Bot service](images/azure-web-app-bot-service-direct-channel-new.png "Azure Web App Bot Direct Line Channel Configuration")

 1. In **Configure Direct Line** you can copy a direct line key now, or do it later when you are configuring the OutSystem component.
-Click **Done** to return to the main settings page.
+Click **Close** to return to the main settings page.

     ![Screenshot displaying the secret key for a Direct Line channel in the Azure Web App Bot service](images/azure-web-app-bot-service-direct-channel-key.png "Azure Web App Bot Direct Line Channel Secret Key")